HarborneD/EFZP/README.md

-###Note: This is the 2.x content, the EFZP.py file is for 3.x
+###Note: The below is the original 2.x README content, this fork of the EFZP.py file is for 3.x
 #EFZP
 An acronym for Email Functional Zone Parser